-A rich, flavorful stock can be had from parts of meat that you, or your butcher, would ordinarily discard and can be ready from start to finish in under an hour, plus an overnight cool in your fridge.
+A rich, flavorful stock can be had from chicken parts that you, or your butcher, would ordinarily discard and can be ready from start to finish in under an hour.
 Home-made stock is delicious on its own as a broth for any filled pasta, or great to use as a base for risotto.

 In researching something as basic as making a chicken stock, I came across hundreds of methods, techniques and tips.
 I de-bunked some of the most time-consuming recommendations and boiled down pressure cooker stock-making to the most necessary steps.